 Whose participation are you counting in the grand total?

-In 2017, we are excited to invite everyone to join and serve under the banner of PTDOS!
+In 2018, we are excited to invite everyone to join and serve under the banner of PTDOS!
 Whether it's friends, family, or colleagues, we ask that you invite everyone to pledge on our website.
-Let's transcend physical therapy and help unite the world to take action on their compassion!
+Let's transform our communities and help unite the world to take action on their compassion!

 What if I want to participate but have a conflict on the day of service?